Configuring SSL for an application in Azure

 For test purposes, you can create and use a self-signed certificate.
 A self-signed certificate is not authenticated through a CA and can use the cloudapp.net domain as the website URL.
-For example, the task below uses a self-signed certificate in which the common name (CN) used in the certificate is sslexample.cloudapp.net.
+For example, the following task uses a self-signed certificate in which the common name (CN) used in the certificate is sslexample.cloudapp.net.

 Next, you must include information about the certificate in your service definition and service configuration files.

 Your application must be configured to use the certificate, and an HTTPS endpoint must be added.
 As a result, the service definition and service configuration files need to be updated.

 In your development environment, open the service definition file (CSDEF), add a Certificates section within the WebRole section, and include the following information about the certificate (and intermediate certificates):

 The Certificates section defines the name of our certificate, its location, and the name of the store where it is located.